FirstRootInc/core-docs-bootstrap/docs/pbcycle.md

 title: PB Cycle
 ---

+In this section we describe a Participatory Budgeting Cycle on an object-level.
+For more information about what a PB Cycle is, visite [our website](https://firstroot.co/teacher-resources/), which includes many great ressources.

-The **PBCycle** object represents an instance of a Participatory Budgeting Cycle for any given  organization like a school, a class, or a group of people that want to make a budgetary choice collaboratively.
+The **PBCycle** object represents an instance of a Participatory Budgeting Cycle for any given  organization like a school, a class, or a group of people that wants to make a budgetary choice collaboratively.
 Every PBCycle follows this flow/process:

 1. **Planning** - Administrators define a theme, budget, categories and schedule
 2. **Ideation** - Participants submit, edit and share their proposals